DAMONA

 damona create TEST

 Second, we need to activate it.
-Subsequent insallation will happen in this environment:
+Subsequent insallation will happen in this environment unless you open a new shell, or deactivate this environment:

 damona activate TEST